 The church started with 15 members and has grown to 150 - 175.
 This is a decent number considering we live in a rural area where the population is decreasing by 10% each year.
 The church is very outreach focused.
 Our mission is to make fully devoted followers of Christ of unchurched and de-churched people of Belmont County and surrounding areas through authentic relationships, culturally relevant worship, and service to others.
 In addition to our Sunday morning services (we have a full band, use technology) we do a lot of community projects, including our new initiative - a community garden on the school grounds.
 This is a partnership with the school, with community members, and surrounding churches.
 We look forward to what this garden will bring the area.

+What is your vision for the future of your ministry?
 I envision our church having much more community involvement than we have now.
 I would love to partner with local organizations to open a community center as our area is in desperate need of one.
 I also envision us growing out of our current location or getting creative in how we worship at our current space.
 I want to also provide more interactive worship services - using experiential messages, and hands on learning.

 For more information about Real Life Community of Faith, visit www.ForRealLife.com.